secretGeek/documentation/en/user-guide/commands/controlling-executability.md

 var command = ReactiveCommand.CreateAsyncObservable(this.LogOnAsync, canExecute);
 ```

 Here, `command` has additional constraints on its executability.
 Namely, both `UserName` and `Password` must be provided.
 Of course, `command` is still unavailable during execution of `LogOnAsync`, even if `UserName` and `Password` are both currently valid.
-In other words, `canExecute` supplements the default executability behavior; it doesn't replace it.
+In other words, `canExecute` *supplements* the default executability behavior; it doesn't replace it.

-> **Warning** `ReactiveCommand` does not marshal your `canExecute` observable to the main scheduler.
+> **Warning** For performance reasons, `ReactiveCommand` does not marshal your `canExecute` observable to the main scheduler.
 You almost certainly want your `canExecute` observable to be ticking on the main thread, so be sure to add a call to `ObserveOn` if necessary.